Platonic-Systems/generics-sop-examples/draft.md

 - [This ZuriHac talk](https://www.youtube.com/watch?v=sQxH349HOik) provides a good introduction to generics-sop
 - [Applying Type-Level and Generic Programming in Haskell][ATLGP] by Andres Löh should act as a lengthy tutorial cum documentation for generics-sop
 - If haddocks are confusing, read the source.
-For instance, I found it helpful to scroll through [`NS.hs`](https://github.com/well-typed/generics-sop/blob/master/sop-core/src/Data/SOP/NS.hs) directly so as to understand some of the sum combinators available.
+For instance, I found it helpful to scroll through [`NS.hs`](https://github.com/well-typed/generics-sop/blob/master/sop-core/src/Data/SOP/NS.hs) directly to understand some of the sum combinators available.